kulics/koral/Compare.md

 ```
 type NamedShape(name: String, numberOfSides: Int)

-give NamedShape with {
+given NamedShape with {
     simpleDescription(this): String =
         "A shape with \{this.numberOfSides} sides."
 }

 type Square(as namedShape: NamedShape, sideLength: Float)

-give Square with {
+given Square with {
     new(sideLength: Float, name: String): Square = Square(NamedShape(name, 4), sideLength)

     simpleDescription(this): String =